dustinest/match_intersection_array_problem/README.md

 # The problem

-The problem was to find the fastest way to find intersaction in two arrays.
+The problem was to find the fastest way to find intersection in two arrays.

 ## The initial solution